Interactive 3D and AR product presentation for configurable furniture catalogs

 When products depend on materials, variants, dimensions, or spatial fit, buyers are forced to imagine too much — and premium products can end up feeling under-presented online.

-Show the product experience before asking buyers to imagine it
+Show configurable products before buyers have to imagine them

 Product family pilot